mcorbin/meuse-website/content/installation/get-meuse/_index.md

 ## Build Meuse

 In order to build Meuse, you need to install [Leiningen](https://leiningen.org/).
+You should also set the environment variable `LEIN_SNAPSHOTS_IN_RELEASE` to `true`.

 Then, clone the Meuse repository and execute `lein uberjar`.
 The resulting jar will be `target/uberjar/meuse-<version>-standalone.jar`.